 Absence Makes the Heart Grow Even Fonder.
-David Revisits Thailand – Yet Again.
+David Revisits Thailand Yet Again—Dec 2021

 I was fortunate to have had the opportunity to revisit Thailand in early December.
 The last time was in autumn 2019.
 I have missed it madly and badly.
-I first visited Thailand in 1976 – yes I really am that old – and it became a rather nice habit to travel around the country at least 2/3 times a year in normal times.
+I first visited Thailand in 1976—yes, I really am that old—nand it became a rather nice habit to travel around the country at least 2/3 times a year in normal times.

-This time it was to travel to areas which are established, where we have been selling successfully for years.
-I needed to be reassured all was good.
-Plus I had the chance to experience some fantastic new hotels I had seen under construction but now complete.
+This time it was to travel to areas that are established, where we have been selling successfully for years.
+I needed to be reassured all was well.
+Plus, I had the chance to experience some fantastic new hotels I had seen under construction but now complete.

-For Thailand, I needed a PCR test 3 days before travel, needed to show a double vaccination certificate, Thailand pass entry form (obtained online).
+For Thailand, I needed a PCR test 3 days before travel and needed to show a double vaccination certificate, as well as a Thailand pass entry form (obtained online).
 I had hard copies, as easier to show.
-From arrival at Phuket airport to departure time it took less than an hour which included baggage collection, immigration, form inspection and PCR arrival test.
+From arrival at Phuket airport to departure time, it took less than an hour, which included baggage collection, immigration, form inspection, and PCR arrival test.
 I think they did my nostrils and eyes at the same time!
-Anyway, had my results within 4 hours of arriving at hotel and then free to go virtually as I pleased.
+Anyway, I had my results within 4 hours of arriving at hotel and was then free to go virtually as I pleased.

-I visited Phuket, Khao Lak, Krabi, Koh Lanta and Bangkok – not bad for 6 nights!
-The weather was glorious, hot and sunny in the day, not that I had much chance to get some good rays, and the evenings very pleasant.
-Apparently, a total contrast to November when it was 30 days of biblical rain.
+I visited Phuket, Khao Lak, Krabi, Koh Lanta, and BBangkok—not bad for 6 nights!
+The weather was glorious, hot, and sunny in the day, not that I had much chance to get some good rays, and the evenings very pleasant.
+Apparently, a total contrast to November, when it was 30 days of biblical rain.

-My visit coincided with a long weekend domestic holiday so most places were busy, which was great to see.
-In brief, I visited Saii Laguna, Dusit Laguna and Banyan Tree in Phuket, all in the Bang Tao resort area.
-I have never seen the beach looking more spectacular and it was almost exclusive – apparently most Thai’s don’t venture onto the beach until mid-afternoon.
+My visit coincided with a long weekend domestic holiday, so most places were busy, which was great to see.
+In brief, I visited Saii Laguna, Dusit Laguna, and Banyan Tree in Phuket, all in the Bang Tao resort area.
+I have never seen the beach look more spectacular, and it was almost exclusive—apparently most Thai’s don’t venture onto the beach until mid-afternoon.
 All hotels were looking good, I am pleased to say.

-Next day it was drive up to Khao Lak.
+Next day it was a drive up to Khao Lak.
 Took about 90 minutes, crossing over the causeway bridge that links Phuket island to the mainland.
-Visited Kalima (first time I have seen.
-Nice family retreat with some unique features including floating bridge to the beach), Devasom which was looking so nice, Sarojin – wonderful.
-Then it was to La Flora to see the recent impressive enhancements to the beachfront pool area and finally to La Vela which has added a skateboarding park to its attraction.
+Visited Kalima (first time I have seen).
+Nice family retreat with some unique features, including a floating bridge to the beach), Devasom, which was looking so nice, and Sarojin—wonderful.
+Then it was to La Flora to see the recent impressive enhancements to the beachfront pool area, and finally to La Vela, which has added a skateboarding park to its attraction.
 The village area of Khao Lak with its shops and restaurants looked about 50% open.
 Then it was drive back to Phuket for dinner at Banyan Tree and finally ended the day with a couple of hours in Walking Street Patong.
 So busy.
-It is a fun eye-opening bar focused area.
+It is a fun, eye-opening bar focused area.
 Maybe not my choice to stay, but it needs to be seen at least once.
 There was an 11 pm curfew maybe, not sure, let’s have another beer style.

 Then it was up bright and early for a full day to Koh Lanta.
-It’s about a 2 .5 hours drive south of Krabi, using a bridge and car ferry.
-I first visited Lanta about 20 years ago and it has hardly changed.
+It’s about a 2.5-hour drive south of Krabi, using a bridge and car ferry.
+I first visited Lanta about 20 years ago, and it has hardly changed.
 And on this visit, it was even quieter, with most of the village shops closed.
 It was like going back in time.
 Visited our two main hotels on the island, Pimali and Layana, both looking impressive as usual, maybe even more so with empty beaches.
 Then it was back to Krabi for seafood dinner in the Ao Nang area.
 It’s like a junior version of Patong but much less busy and more relaxed.
-Again would not be my choice to stay but if you want alternative restaurants and a few bars it is the place, 20 minutes drive from Banyan Tree.
+Again, it would not be my choice to stay, but if you want alternative restaurants and a few bars, it is the place, 20 minutes drive from Banyan Tree.

 My time in Bangkok was mainly taken up with meetings and seminars with TAT (Tourism Authority of Thailand) and Thai Airways.
 Good to see the future plans on promotions and some positive developments with the airline.